Shreya-Sebastian/Software_Architecture_PoC/report/team_20_swan_report.md

 In conclusion, the smart home system has significant potential to make automation available to mass consumers on a more affordable basis through reduced learning needs and smart recommendations.
 Its stakeholders are homeowners and residents, but also developers, manufacturers, regulators and even insurers.
 Each group has its own interests and frictions and through well designed transparency and stakeholder engagement, the system can provide benefit to all of the people that are related to it.

-## Domain model
+## 2 Domain model

 The model in the figure below shows the most important objects and relationships of the domain.
 The user is central to this system.
 They have some degree of control over most other objects in the system, as we want to emphasize user control.
 The only object the user does not access of its own accord is the Automation Suggestion System, which can only make suggestions to the user.

 ![Domain model](images/domain.png)

-## Functional requirements
+## 3 Functional requirements

-The Smarter Home system is designed to create an intelligent and user friendly environment by using automation.
-The detailed functional requirements for this system are provided in [Appendix A](../appendix/team_20_appendix.md).
+[Appendix A](../appendix/team_20_appendix.md) outlines the key functional requirements for the Smarter Home system.
+It defines how users and devices interact within the platform.
+This while focussing on control, automation and data management.
+The system supports a main user who can manage other users and their permissions.
+Users can add, remove and operate devices as well as create automations that respond to collected and analysed data.
+Devices continuously record and store timestamped data, which users can review or delete.
+The system also features automation suggestions, using recorded data to identify household routines and propose helpful automations that users can customize before approval.
 This section summarizes the core functionalities and shows their operation through example user scenarios.

-### Overview
+### 3.1 Overview

 The Smarter Home allows a main user to manage access, configure devices and create automations based on generated suggestions.
 Devices record operational data and this is then is analyzed to detect user routines.
 Users can review and accept or reject these suggestions still maintaining full control over their smart environment.

-### Scenarios
+### 3.2 Scenarios

-The following scenarios illustrate how the Smarter Home system identifies user behavior patterns and generates useful automation suggestions to improve convenience and efficiency.
+To understand the functionality of our system, we have devised the following scenarios which illustrate how the Smarter Home system identifies user behavior patterns and generates useful automation suggestions to improve convenience and efficiency.

+#### 3.2.1 Scenario 1

-1. The system notices that lights that are turned on by 7:00 PM are dimmed to a lower intensity.
-The system notifies the user of a detected routine, and suggests an automation that reduces the intensity of each light that is on by 7:00 PM.
-The user reviews this suggestion and enables the automation.
+The system notices a pattern which is that lights that are turned on by 7:00 PM are dimmed to a lower intensity.
+It alerts the user of a detected routine and suggests an automation that reduces the intensity of each light that is on by 7:00 PM.
+The user now reviews this suggestion and decides to enable the automation.

+#### 3.2.1 Scenario 2

-2. The system notices that the heating is turned down after the door opens and closes in the morning.
-The system is suggests an automation that reduces the heat after the door is opened and closed.
-The user alters this automation to make sure this only happens before 10:00 AM.
-After the change the automation is enabled.
+The system notices that the heating is turned down after the door opens and closes in the morning.
+It then suggests an automation that reduces the heat after the door is opened and closed.
+The user edits this automation to make sure this only applies before 10:00 AM, and then activates the automation.

 ![State Diagram](images/stateDiagram.png)

 This state diagram shows the flow of the Smarter Home system when identifying and implementing an automation suggestion.
 It shows how the system collects device data detects, user behavior and generates a corresponding automation proposal.
 Once the user reviews and enables the automation, it becomes active and executes automatically according to the detected routine.
 This process reflects the scenarios described above, where the system learns from repeated actions, such as dimming lights at 7:00 PM and transforms them into smart user-approved automations that enhance convenience and efficiency of their home.

+To learn from the scenarios, we can see that we already have to think about the relevant architectural aspects.
+As there needs to be analysis on the data, the data needs to be collected and stored in a central storage.
+But with data storage it is always important to keep transparency in mind.
+Also the sensors have to be connected, and the sensors should also be able to reconnect and resynchronise in case of failures.

-## Context Analysis
+## 4 Context Analysis

 A thorough context analysis is essential to understand the factors influencing the **“Smarter Home System”** project and to identify areas that must be managed for successful implementation.

-### External Risks and Dependencies
+### 4.1 External Risks and Dependencies

-**Hardware and Sensors**
+#### 4.1.
+Hardware and Sensors

 The system's overall performance depends on the functioning of various smart home devices, like motion sensors, smart lights, thermostats and other IoT devices.
 Sensor defects can cause data loss which in turn can affect the system’s ability to learn routines and suggest properly informed automations.
 For example, a defective motion sensor may not register the user's presence which could lead to an automation incorrectly turning off the lights while the user is still present in the room.

-**Cloud Services and Connectivity**
+#### 4.1.
+Cloud Services and Connectivity

 Several features of the system such as behaviour learning, routine suggestions, and remote access, depend on stable internet connectivity.
 Outages or latency issues can reduce the system's reliability and consequently user satisfaction (Moldstud, 2023).
 An internet outage not only temporarily prevents remote access for the user but also creates a data gap.
 Constant data loss can affect the system's learning of the user's routine behaviour.

-**Software Integration**
+#### 4.1.2 Software Integration

 The system must integrate seamlessly with multiple smart home platforms like Google Home and Amazon Alexa.
 It must also be compatible with wireless technologies like Zigbee, Z-Wave, or Wi-Fi.
 Interoperability is essential for ensuring security of the sytem which positively influences consumer trust.
 Poor integration can cause compatibility issues and increased cybersecurity risks (OECD, 2018).

-**Machine Learning and Data Analytics**
+#### 4.1.3 Machine Learning and Data Analytics

 AI-driven suggestions rely on machine learning algorithms that can accurately recognize patterns in user behavior and generate informed automations.
 This requires continuous access to validated data from user interactions and connected devices.
 Incorrect assumptions made by the system about user routines could lead to frustration and disengagement (Fischer et al.).
 For example, the system could misinterpret one-time events like parties as a new daily routine and begin inconveniently suggesting late-night lighting.
 The system is therefore dependent on its ability to distinguish between actual patterns and exceptions to provide genuinely helpful automations.

-**Maintenance and Updates**
+Moreover, explainability is also relevant, while using the machine learning it is important for the user to understand why certain suggestions are given.

+#### 4.1.4 Maintenance and Updates

 Continuous updates are essential for maintaining security and performance over time.
 Structured maintenance plans help prevent devices from becoming obsolete or vulnerable once manufacturer support ends (OECD, 2018).
 The evolving nature of data protection laws and smart home standards requires the system to adapt continuously (Alshammari and Simpson).
 Failure to adhere to changing standards could cause elements of our system to become unresponsive, breaking already established user routines.

-**Regulatory Compliance**
+#### 4.1.5 Regulatory Compliance

 Compliance with data protection and privacy regulations like the GDPR is essential.
 The system depends on legal frameworks for data storage, data processing, and user consent, which must be continually monitored as regulations change (Office of the Victorian Information Commissioner, 2023).
 A change in legislation, such as an algorithmic explanation becoming mandatory, could then require significant revising of the system's data learning architecture to remain compliant.

-**User Engagement and Feedback**
+#### 4.1.6 User Engagement and Feedback

 The system’s AI requires ongoing user interactions to refine its suggestions and adapt to individual preferences.
 Adoption and sustained engagement depend on intuitive interfaces and user trust (Zigpoll, 2023).
 If the system is overly complex or fails to establish trust, potential users may hesitate to engage with it (Fischer et al.).
 The system's AI requires continuous user interaction to refine its understanding of their preferences.
 It depends on users actively confirming, rejecting, or modifying the automations it suggests.
 If the interface for providing feedback is inconvenient, users may become passive.
 The user may also expect the generated suggestions to come with explanations of why that suggestion is being proposed to the user.
 This addition of explanations help users understand how the system operates better, increasing overall trust in the system.

 To summarize these dependencies, the context diagram below illustrates the system's relationship with external entities:

 ![Context Diagram](images/Context_Diagram.png)

-## Ethical Implications and Mitigations
+## 5 Ethical Implications and Mitigations

 Although smart homes offer significant benefits in convenience and efficiency, they also introduce critical ethical issues regarding how user data is stored and used.
 This project will address several of the key privacy and security concerns that arise from the use of smart home technology.

 A major ethical concern posed by smart homes is privacy.
 The fundamental operative principle behind our smart home system is analyzing user data to identify patterns of user behavior and suggest automations for their routines.
 However, this would automatically involve constantly monitoring and recording user data, and potentially exposing this data to third-party companies that are integrated into the system.
 Since this data has to be stored, it could become the target for potential misuse if compromised.
 Sensitive personal data could be used to target the user for profiling, advertising or manipulation.
 As smart homes are vulnerable and prone to hacking, the user's lack of awareness of cybersecurity practices often lead to smart homes being exposed to potential threats.

 Therefore the software architecture has to build preemptive solutions into the smart home system to combat this.
 One possible solution could be having sensitive data stored and processed locally rather than in cloud.
 In this model, the cloud's role could be limited to non-sensitive tasks like providing software updates or facilitating remote access via end-to-end encrypted commands, rather than acting as a repository for user data.
 It is also essential to collect only mandatory data for functionality to maintain user trust.
 Another solution is encrypting sensitive data during transit and rest.
-Sensitive data can be stored in separate databases in local hubs.
+Sensitive data can be stored in separate databases in local hubs, where the local hubs are dedicated devices or gateways within the home that handle the storage and management of the sensitive data locally, instead of sending it to the cloud.
 The system can also be implemented using role-based access control where each microservice accesses only what it needs.
 Security protocols can also be used when handling data.
 Another measure that can be taken is using the daily device usage blueprint to track any irregular practices to identify a third-party and alerting the user.

 Another ethical concern posed by smart homes is subtle and not as overt as the security issues.
 This is related to the long-term physical and psychological impact of smart homes on the user.
 Living in smart homes could lead to a gradual reduction of control if the system does not rely on user input.
 This can best be addressed by providing the user with the choice to automate a task.
 The user can make an informed decision rather than being subconsciously going along with automations implemented by the system.
 The user can also have the choice to de-automate any task at any time.
 The system can be made consultative and interactive to inform the user of potential risks and provide agency to the user to make the final decision regarding permitting the automation.

-## Key Quality Attributes
+## 6 Key Quality Attributes

 The following quality attributes define the non-functional requirements of the Smarter Home system.